Women's Institute of Torah Seminary and College

 About

 Women's Institute of Torah Seminary and College is a higher education institution located in Baltimore city, MD.
-In 2022, the most popular Bachelors Degree concentrations at Women's Institute of Torah Seminary and College were Judaic Studies (58 degrees awarded).
+In 2023, the most popular Bachelors Degree concentrations at Women's Institute of Torah Seminary and College were Judaic Studies (43 degrees awarded), General Psychology (7 degrees), and General Communication Sciences & Disorders (6 degrees).

 Costs